Insights from an NYC False Arrest Lawyer

 It can sometimes be difficult to assess whether the police had probable cause to make an arrest, so if you think you may be the victim of false arrest, contact an experienced NYC wrongful arrest attorney, who can evaluate your case to determine whether you have a strong claim.

-Importantly, Cody Warner focuses on criminal law, so he is always on top of the evolving caselaw surrounding the probable cause, and he can thoroughly evaluate whether or not probable cause existed for your arrest.
-After analyzing whether the police had probable cause, he can determine whether you have a strong legal claim against the police.
+Importantly, Cody Warner, P.C. focuses on criminal law, so we are always on top of the evolving caselaw surrounding the probable cause, and we can thoroughly evaluate whether or not probable cause existed for your arrest.
+After analyzing whether the police had probable cause, we can determine whether you have a strong legal claim against the police.

 What are Examples of Wrongful Arrest?

 Wrongful arrest cases typically happen when the police allege they observed you commit a crime, but you didn’t actually commit a crime.
-Oftentimes this will happen after there is a tense confrontation or argument between you and the police.
-Not surprisingly, such confrontations often happen during protests or situations where the police are trying to clear an area and they say that you Obstructed Governmental Administration by purposefully getting in their way.
+In our experience, these false allegations often occur after there is a tense confrontation or argument between you and the police.

-Importantly, the police are usually legally justified to arrest you if an identified person says that you committed a crime, even if that person is lying.
+Importantly, the police are usually justified to arrest you if an identified person says that you committed a crime, even if that person is lying.
 For instance, if someone says you committed a Domestic Violence offense, the police can rely on that person’s word to legally arrest you.
-However, if the police have other evidence that contradicts the witness’ claim, then the police might not have probable cause to arrest you.
-An experienced NYC False Arrest lawyer could analyze the specifics of your case to determine whether you have a strong claim.
+However, if the police have other evidence that contradicts the witness’ claim, they might not have probable cause to arrest you.
+An experienced NYC False Arrest lawyer can analyze the specifics of your case to determine whether you have a strong claim.

 Choosing Cody Warner, P.C., Experienced NYC False Arrest Lawyers, to Represent You

-If you have a police misconduct claim against New York police, the firm you select to represent you can make a big difference.
+If you have a police misconduct claim against the NYPD, the firm you select to represent you can make a big difference.
 The firm you choose can impact your likelihood of success, and if you are successful, it can affect the number of zeros at the end of your check.

-Unlike those firms, Cody Warner, P.C. is a criminal defense firm that is always exploring the issues related to police misconduct cases—such as the lawfulness of police seizures, searches, and charges.
+Unlike those firms, Cody Warner, P.C. is an NYC criminal defense law firm that is always exploring the issues related to police misconduct.
+We routinely get settlement checks for our clients who were wronged by the NYPD.
 If you want to know whether your doctor botched your operation or a construction crew created unsafe conditions, then look elsewhere.
 If you want to know whether the police department violated your rights and the worth of your legal claim, then you’ve found the right place.
 Our team has extensive experience litigating police misconduct cases and will make sure that the police are held accountable their wrongdoing.

 Were You the Victim of Police Misconduct?
-Call An NYC False Arrest Lawyer Today
+Call our NYC False Arrest Lawyer Today